Pratyay360/lightcms/src/routes/docs/src/why-this.md

 description: why yet another cms
 ---

-So before introducing yet another cms .. i have initially planned , naming this as yac but later changed that cz we already have a yacc.
+So before introducing yet another cms ..
-Been trying several cms solutions and all of them felt kindoff missing something (for writing and managing blogs/content for ssg like hugo 11ty etc. only easy stuff i have had used is [frontmatter](https://frontmatter.codes) but visual studio code for writting blogs is too much for a simple thing.
+Been trying several cms solutions and all of them felt kindoff missing something for writing and managing blogs/content.

+only easy stuff i have had used is [frontmatter](https://frontmatter.codes) but visual studio code for writting blogs is too much for a simple thing.

 Some road blockers for me were quality of wysiwyg editor. or the overall experience like. handling images content and organizing files. contents + (reaction + comment + newsletters) all using github repository.

-the main goal is to enable everyone to write and manage content all in one place. and with ultimate ease.
+the main goal is to enable everyone to write and manage content all in one place. and with ultimate ease and delight.

 Believing in the idea that every one needs their own place [in internet](https://dsokolovskiy.com/blog/all/why-you-should-run-a-blog/)
 [1](https://goinswriter.com/why-blog/)